|

 future generations.
 Rebecca read the letters and called Rose

 letters for the family.
-If other people could read this
+If other people could read this…it’s

 editor, Marty Lucas, interviews Rebecca Hargrave about the making of Private Art,